 In order to be eligible for the prize, the book must carry a copyright date from the previous calendar year.

 The prize is also contingent on the author’s attendance at the next NAVSA conference for the entire range of conference dates.
 Authors must appear in person at the special session or they are not eligible for the award.
-Next year’s conference will occur 16-18 November 2017 in Banff National Park, Alberta at the Banff Centre for the Arts.
+Next year’s conference will occur on 2-5 March, 2022, in Vancouver, Canada.

-To nominate a book that is copyrighted 2016 calendar year, please submit the following by Friday, 27 January 2017 (that's a receipt deadline, not a postmark deadline):
+To nominate a book that is copyrighted 2021 calendar year, please submit the following by Monday, 7 February 2022: a PDF of the book to the following address: firstname.lastname@example.org

 The NAVSA Executive Council selects two judges for the Book Prize, both of whom will also be present at the conference round table.
 We will strive for interdisciplinary representation on the prize committee whenever possible.